c00lgat/OBSIDIAN/Networks and Subnetting.md

 Otherwise, its a private subnet.

 We are also going to be creating a NAT.
 The NAT is used to connect an EC2 that resides inside a private subnet to the internet.

+We set up route tables for the private subnets to route internet-bound traffic to the NAT gateway so that resources in the private subnet are able to connect to the internet while still keeping the resources private.

+A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.
+Each subnet in a VPC must be associated with a route table; the route table controls routing for the subnet.

+**Destination 0.0.0.0/0** is set to **Target nat-xxxxxxxx**.
+This means that traffic destined for the internet (0.0.0.0/0) will be sent to the NAT gateway.
+The NAT gateway will then forward the traffic to the internet.